thefrontside/bigtest/website/docs/interactors/6-write-your-own.md

 This example uses [optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining) which is available in Node >=14.
 :::

 Once again, by extending from the `HTML` interactor, our new TableCell interactor inherits all of the pre-defined filters and actions of the `HTML` interactor as defined [here](https://github.com/thefrontside/bigtest/blob/v0/packages/interactor/src/definitions/html.ts).
-If we needed to access a table cell's `id` property in our tests, we would not need to create a separate filter for it as it inherits it from the `HTML` interactor.
+If we needed to access a table cell's `id` property in our tests, we would not need to create a separate filter for it as it is already available on the `HTML` interactor.

 Inside the TableCell interactor we created `columnTitle` and `rowNumber` filters that will access its parent elements to get the appropriate value we're looking for.
 The locator was not specified, so it will default to `element.innerText || element.textContent`.
 We can now effectively use the TableCell interactor as we stated at the beginning of this page: